Things to consider

 |FS- 9’ x 10’||2|

 For larger greenhouses or hotter climates, a forced ventilation system may be necessary to ensure the greenhouse does not over heat.
-This will usually include a combination of exhaust fan, motorized intake shutters and thermostat, providing a more controlled environment.
+This will usually includes a combination of continuous top roof vents, exhaust fans, motorized intake shutters and thermostat, providing a more controlled environment.
 Rogers’s larger greenhouse offer continuous automatic or manual roof vents with Thermostat control.

 Air Circulation It is more important than most people realize.
 Every greenhouse needs to have a circulating fan moving air at all times.
 Although the idea is basic, the principle is critical.
 Plants need fresh air for a healthy root system and a constant flow of air prevents pockets of warm or cool air staying in corners.
 Proper air circulation will regulate temperatures and increase efficiency in the greenhouse.
 This will also prevent mold from forming on walls or plant containers as condensation is less likely to occur.
 Small oscillating fans are sufficient for hobby sized greenhouses.